 - Also note that "all creation" does not always mean every created thing.
 Look at Mark 16:15; Jesus said, "Go into all the world and preach the gospel to all creation."
 All creation here is not inclusive of the planets, stars, nebulae, nor the angels.
 We are told to preach the gospel to people.
 And consider Col. 1:23, ". . . the hope of the gospel that you have heard, which was proclaimed in all creation under heaven. . . " This is not speaking of angels, planets, etc. It is a representative usage of people all over the place.

 Why is this important?

-The lake of fire was created for the devil and his angels.
+The Lake of Fire was created for the devil and his angels.
 The devil and his fallen angels have no redeeming sacrifice the way we do.
-The demonic forces will be cast into Hell, and since they are not forgiven, their punishment is without end.
-Likewise, we see that people are also thrown into the lake of fire.
-Since the angels' condemnation is without end in the lake of fire, so to is the punishment delivered to those people who are also cast into that very same lake.
+The demonic forces will be cast into hell and since they are not forgiven, their punishment is without end.
+Likewise, we see that people are also thrown into the Lake of Fire.
+Since the angels' condemnation is without end in the Lake of Fire, so too is the punishment delivered to those people who are also cast into that very same lake.

 - Matt.
 25:41, “Then He will also say to those on His left, ‘Depart from Me, accursed ones, into the eternal fire which has been prepared for the devil and his angels.

 - Rev. 20:14-15, And death and Hades were thrown into the lake of fire.
 This is the second death, the lake of fire.
 15And if anyone’s name was not found written in the book of life, he was thrown into the lake of fire.

 - Mark 9:43, “And if your hand causes you to stumble, cut it off; it is better for you to enter life crippled, than having your two hands, to go into hell, into the unquenchable fire,"